cmfcmf/PDFModule/README.md

 ## Installation

 1. Install and download this module.
-2. Install and download the [corresponding theme](https://github.com/cmfcmf/PDFTheme).
+2. Install and download the [corresponding theme](https://github.com/cmfcmf/PDFTheme) if you want your users to be able to download every single page as PDF.

 ## Usage for normal users